EngineMachiner/beat4sprite/README.md

 -- Installation --

   1. Clone or download this branch and drop it at your SM root folder.
-  2. Choose the DDR version you want in the branches and clone/download it, copy the BGAnimations folder in your SM root folder then drop the contents of the Original or Double Scaled version in the "/BGAnimations".
+  2. Choose the DDR version you want in the branches and clone/download it, copy the BGAnimations in your BGAnimations folder then drop the contents of the Original or Double Scaled version in the "/BGAnimations".

   Must check: